-This section directs Business Units on the use of the requisition to streamline and standardize the purchasing process.
+This section directs agencies on the use of the requisition to streamline and standardize the purchasing process.

-In the Statewide Financial System (SFS), Business Units use the requisition to:
+In the Statewide Financial System (SFS), agencies use the requisition to:

 Begin the contract process with a Contract Type Requisition,